mendersoftware/mender-artifact/Documentation/artifact-format-v3.md

 It is legal for an update file to not contain any `data` files at all.
-In such cases it is expected that the update type in question will receive the update payload by using alternative means, such as providing a download link in `type-info`.
+In such cases it is expected that the update type in question will receive the update payload by using alternative means, such as providing a download link in `type-info` or `meta-data`.

 Each file in the `data` folder should be a file of the format `xxxx.tar.gz`, where `xxxx` are four digits corresponding to each entry in the `updates` list in `header-info`, in order.
-Each file inside the `xxxx.tar.gz` archive should be a file name corresponding exactly to a filename from the `files` header under the corresponding header bucket.
-If the list of files found inside `xxxx.tar.gz` is in any way different from the files listed in `files`, an error should be produced and the update should fail.
+If any file appears in the data directory that doesn't have a corresponding header number (e.g. "0000"), or if any file inside the archive appears that isn't listed in any of the manifest files, an error should be produced and the update should fail.

 Ordering